mailjet/prestashop-mailjet-plugin-apiv3/README.md

 ## Changelog
+= 3.5.1 =
+* Fixed issue with security for ajax.php file
+* Changed method Tool::jsonDecode to native php function to avoid problem in future version of prestashop
+* Secure bundlejs_prestashop.php

 = 3.5.0 =
 * Add new feature.
 When we sync list data with prestashop we create predefined segment in account.
 It will help atutomate the process
 * Removed some dead code.
 Little cleanup